lionelsaxer/Jobs_Data_Analysis_Project/README.md

     skills, role
 ```

-Similarly to question 2, I display the top-paying skills per role in bar chart created with Python.
+Similarly to question 2, I display the top-paying skills per role in a bar chart created with Python.

 ```py
 # Read data